 Gonzalo Arrieta

-I am a Ph.D. candidate in the Economics Department at Stanford University
+I am a Postdoctoral researcher at the Department of Economics at the University of Zurich

-My research focuses on Experimental and Behavioral Economics, studying procedural decision-making as a response to complexity, paternalism, and how people think about welfare.
-My health economics research uses rich panel data to answer how health shocks affect labor market decisions.
+I received my Ph.D. in Economics from Stanford University.
+My research focuses on Experimental and Behavioral Economics, studying procedural decision-making, responses to complexity, paternalism, and how people think about welfare.

 Here is my CV.